Stavrosch/Asteroid-Detection/README.md

 Toolkit created as part of an MSc thesis on automatic asteroid detection.
 The repository contains a set of graphical utilities for analysing FITS images, tracking known asteroids and plate solving observations.
-The main entry point is a simple launcher window that opens the available tools.

 ## Requirements

 - **Python**: version 3.11 or later is recommended.
+- **Windows**
 - **Dependencies** (installable with `pip`):
   `astropy`, `astroquery`, `pandas`, `skyfield`, `matplotlib`, `customtkinter`, `Pillow`, `requests` and optionally `pwi4_client` for telescope control.

-  Plate solving can use either `astroquery.astrometry_net` with an Astrometry.net API key or a local installation of `astrometry.net`.
+  Plate solving can use either `astroquery.astrometry_net` with an Astrometry.net API key which needs to be added directly to the code in GUIs/Utilittes/ps_API.py line 23 or a local installation of `astrometry.net`.

 ### Installation